Jalle19/eda-modbus-bridge/README.md

 ```

-### GET /mode/{flag}
+### GET /mode/{mode}

-Returns the status of the specified mode/flag.
+Returns the status of the specified mode.
 The response looks like this:

 ```json
 {"active":false}